Skip to content

 Is tokenization the same as encryption?

 No. Tokenization replaces data with a random token whereas encryption scrambles data using cryptography.
 Tokenization is not mathematical, encryption is and may be deciphered.
-In reality, a payment journey will use both, tokenization for data storage, encryption for data transmission.
+A payment journey will use tokenization for data storage and encryption for data transmission.

 Summary of payment tokenization

-To succeed in ecommerce and fintech requires the seamless integration of excellent customer experience with effective financial services and technology.
-Payment tokenization is the enabler of that.
+To succeed in eCommerce and FinTech requires the seamless integration of excellent customer experience, competitive financial services and effective technology.
+Payment tokenization is the enabler.

-As financial crime booms, it is also a critical element of maintaining high security as data is passed and stored along the payment journey.
+As financial crime booms, it is also a critical element of creating security and trust as data is passed and stored along the payment journey.

 With AI enabling more elaborate financial crime, merchants and PSPs must adopt the highest levels of protection and review arrangements regularly.